plone/volto/docs/source/blocks/block-style-wrapper.md

 It allows you to inject styles from the block schema into the block wrapper in the form of class names.
 It wraps the block edit and the view components.

-It can be used mapping directly unique values to CSS properties, like `background-color` mapped to a single color.
+It can be used by directly mapping unique values to CSS properties.
+For example, `background-color` could be mapped to a single color.
-However, the real intention is to bring the ability to create a way to define complex CSS and a full set of styles mapped to a CSS class.
+Although that is a simple use case, the real intent of style wrappers is to allow the definition of complex CSS through a full set of styles mapped to a CSS class.
-For example, very often, applying a background color is not enough, and you need to modify also the font color as well, in order to make it readable because of contrast issues.
+For example, often applying a background color is not enough, and you need to also modify the font color to make it readable because of contrast issues.
 The style object field can be extended to hold any number of fields, depending on your needs.
-The resultant set of class names to be injected are built concatenating the key-value pairs of the `style` object field, separated by `--` and prefixing the result with the `has--` prefix.
+The resultant set of class names to be injected are built by concatenating the key-value pairs of the `style` object field, separated by `--` and prefixing the result with the `has--` prefix.
 The class name generator algorithm supports up to one level of nested objects, constructing the concatenated CSS class from the nested structure as well.
 See below for an example.

 ## Enabling Style Wrapper in a block

 The wrapper is always present in the render of the view and the edit components.
-If you want to add the default set of styles, you need to enable with the following flag:
+If you want to add the default set of styles, you need to enable them with the following flag:

 ```js
   // (in your block config object)